 \section{Introduction}

-Surgical instrument segmentation is central to computer-assisted interventions, supporting tasks such as tracking, workflow analysis, and intraoperative guidance.
-However, surgical videos feature long unstructured sequences, frequent occlusions and re-entry, and severe visual clutter from smoke, blood, and deformable tissues, making long-term temporal consistency and identity preservation challenging.
-Based on recently introduced general-purpose SAM3~\cite{carion2025sam}, we propose several training-free extensions to address these issues for reliable surgical instrument tracking.
+Surgical instrument segmentation is central to computer-assisted interventions, supporting tasks such as tracking, workflow analysis, and intraoperative guidance \cite{gonzalez2020isinet,yuan2025temporal,zhou2023text}.
+However, surgical videos feature long unstructured sequences, frequent occlusions and re-entry, making long-term temporal consistency and identity preservation challenging.
+Based on the recently introduced general-purpose SAM3~\cite{carion2025sam}, we propose several training-free extensions to address these issues for reliable zero-shot surgical instrument tracking.

 With the rise of foundation models, SAM \cite{kirillov2023segment} enabled zero-shot prompt-based segmentation, but its direct use in surgical videos is unreliable due to domain shift and prompt dependency \cite{yu2024adapting}.
-SAM~2 \cite{ravi2024sam} introduced spatio-temporal memory for video segmentation, inspiring extensions such as SAMURAI \cite{yang2024samurai} and DAM4SAM \cite{videnovic2025distractor}, as well as surgical adaptations including MA-SAM2 \cite{yin2025memory} and SAMed-2 \cite{yan2025samed}.
+SAM~2 \cite{ravi2024sam} introduced spatio-temporal memory for video segmentation, inspiring extensions such as SAMURAI \cite{yang2024samurai}, and DAM4SAM \cite{videnovic2025distractor}, as well as surgical adaptations including MA-SAM2 \cite{yin2025memory}, SAMed-2 \cite{yan2025samed} and SurgSAM2 \cite{liu2024surgical}.
 Despite these advances, extended occlusions, frequent re-entry, and large viewpoint changes still cause identity failures.
-The recently introduced SAM3 unifies open-vocabulary detection, segmentation, and tracking using spatio-temporal memory, making it a strong foundation for video object segmentation.
-However, it allows low quality predictions to be inserted into the memory.
+The recently introduced SAM3 unifies open-vocabulary detection, segmentation, and tracking through spatio-temporal memory, providing a strong baseline for video object segmentation.
+However, its reliability-agnostic memory update allows low-quality predictions to be written into memory.
 In surgical videos, where occlusions and visual artifacts are frequent, this causes error accumulation and identity drift, especially after prolonged occlusions and viewpoint changes.
 While stricter confidence thresholds can mitigate memory contamination, they may also discard low-visibility but identity-critical pre-occlusion frames, exposing a trade-off between temporal stability and reliable identity recovery.